Highway 14 closed for 7 hours after 2 injured in crash

-Two people have serious, non-life-threatening injuries after a crash on Sunday morning.
+Two people have serious, non-life-threatening injuries after a Sunday morning crash that closed part of Highway 14 for seven hours.

-Police responded to a report of a crash with injuries around 4:45 a.m. on Highway 14 on Miller's Curve, located near the Black Earth Creek Wildlife Area west of Middleton, Dane County Sheriff spokesperson Jonathan Triggs said.
+Police responded to a report of a crash with injuries about 4:45 a.m. on Highway 14 on Miller’s Curve, near the Black Earth Creek Wildlife Area west of Middleton, Dane County Sheriff’s Office spokesperson Jonathan Triggs said.
 A preliminary investigation determined a 24-year-old woman driving west on Highway 14 crossed the center line along the curve, colliding with a vehicle in the opposite lane driven by a 19-year-old man.

 Both drivers were taken to UW Hospital.
 The 24-year-old woman will be cited for operating left of center, Triggs said.

-The Dane County Sheriff's Department closed Highway 14 for seven hours Sunday morning between Rocky Dell and Twin Valley roads as police and crash reconstructionists investigated, Triggs said.
+Highway 14 was closed for seven hours between Rocky Dell and Twin Valley roads as police and crash reconstructionists investigated, Triggs said.